 Concept: Boyle's Law3m

-Boyle’s Law states that pressure and volume are inversely proportionally, which basically means they are opposites, at constant moles and temperature.
+Boyle’s Law states that pressure and volume are inversely proportional, which basically means they are opposites, at constant moles and temperature.

 Concept: Charles Law3m

-Charles Law states that volume and temperature are directly proportionally if pressure and moles are constant.
+Charles Law states that volume and temperature are directly proportional if pressure and moles are constant.
 So if one is high then the other is high and vice versa.

 Concept: Avogadro's Law2m

-Avogadro’s Law states that volume and moles are directly proportionally at constant pressure and temperature.
+Avogadro’s Law states that volume and moles are directly proportional at constant pressure and temperature.
 So if one is high then the other is high and vice versa.